fdionisi/deno-argon2/README.md

 ## Permissions

-This library automatically download the static library and initialize Deno plugin via [plugin_prepare](https://github.com/manyuanrong/deno-plugin-prepare) and it requires `--allow-read .deno_plugins`, `--allow-write .deno_plugins` and `--allow-plugin` to be specified.
+The library automatically download the static library and initialize Deno plugin via [plugin_prepare](https://github.com/manyuanrong/deno-plugin-prepare) and it requires `--allow-read`, `--allow-write`, `--allow-net` and `--allow-plugin`.

 <details>